nadavmatalon/alt_accessor/README.md

 This repo contians my answer to __Week 5 Friday Challange (Part III (Bonus)__ of the course at [Makers Academy](http://www.makersacademy.com/).

-This challange was about writing an effective [Ruby](https://www.ruby-lang.org/en/)-based equivallent to the [__attr_accessor()__](http://www.rubyist.net/~slagell/ruby/accessors.html) method.
+This challange was to write an effective [Ruby](https://www.ruby-lang.org/en/)-based equivallent to the [__attr_accessor()__](http://www.rubyist.net/~slagell/ruby/accessors.html) method.
 This method utilizes [metaprogramming](http://en.wikipedia.org/wiki/Metaprogramming) techniques to